Fall 2020: Machine Learning [CS688]

 Grading will be based on quizzes,

-some programming.
-Exams and homework assignments must be done on an individual basis.
+Graded work must be done on an individual basis, unless otherwise stated by the instructor.
 Any deviation from this policy will be considered a violation of the

 GMU Honor Code.